naomi789/learn-to-code/full-notes.md

  - It's often compared to writing a recipe - but a very exact recipe
    - [Exact instructions for making PB&J sandwich](https://www.youtube.com/watch?v=Ct-lOOUqmyY)

+# Programming languages
-# What is a programming language?
+## What is a programming language?
  - " a system of notation for writing computer programs... a kind of computer language."
 [1](https://en.wikipedia.org/wiki/Programming_language)
  - It is made up of both "syntax (form) and semantics (meaning), which are usually defined by a formal language."
 [1](https://en.wikipedia.org/wiki/Programming_language)